DialogueLLM: Context and Emotion Knowledge-Tuned Large Language Models for Emotion Recognition in Conversations: Introduction

 \item Our model achieves state-of-the-art performance on ERC tasks.
 We show that an open-sourced model finetuned with emotional knowledge has the potential to achieve even higher accuracy than SOTA. \end{itemize}

 The rest of this paper is organized as follows.
-Section II briefly outlines the related work.
-In Section III, we describe the proposed DialogueLLM in detail.
-In Section IV, we report the empirical experiments and analyze the results.
-Section V concludes the paper and points out future research directions.
+Section~\ref{sec:related} briefly outlines the related work.
+In Section~\ref{sec:model}, we describe the proposed DialogueLLM in detail.
+In Section~\ref{sec:experiments}, we report the empirical experiments and analyze the results.
+Section~\ref{sec:conclusions} concludes the paper and points out future research directions.